digitalbazaar/bedrock-native-app/README.md

 # NATIVE_APP_NAME The name of the app as a string
 export NATIVE_APP_NAME="My Native App"
 ```

+You can store them in this repo in a file named `native-app-config.sh` if you wish.

 Once those variables are set you can run this:
 ```